Scientology: Responses to opponents

-Suppressive Persons and Fair Game
+Suppressive persons and fair game

-Those deemed hostile to the Church, including ex-members, are labelled "Suppressive Persons" or SPs.
-Hubbard maintained that 20 percent of the population would be classed as "suppressive persons" because were truly malevolent or dangerous: "the Adolf Hitlers and the Genghis Khans, the unrepentant murderers and the drug lords".
-If the Church declares that one of its members is an SP, all other Church members are forbidden from further contact with them, an act it calls "disconnection".
-Any member breaking this rule is labelled a "Potential Trouble Source" (PTS) and unless they swiftly cease all contact they can be labelled an SP themselves.
+Those deemed hostile to the Church of Scientology, including ex-members, are labeled "suppressive persons" or SPs.
+Hubbard maintained that 20 percent of the population would be classed as "suppressive persons" because they were truly malevolent or dangerous: "the Adolf Hitlers and the Genghis Khans, the unrepentant murderers and the drug lords".
+If the organization declares that one of its members is an SP, all other members are forbidden from further contact with them, an act it calls "disconnection".
+Any member breaking this rule is labeled a "potential trouble source" (PTS) and unless they swiftly cease all contact they can be labeled an SP themselves.

-In an October 1968 letter to members, Hubbard wrote about a policy called "Fair Game" which was directed at SPs and other perceived threats to the Church.
+In an October 1968 letter to members, Hubbard wrote about a policy called "fair game" which was directed at SPs and other perceived threats to the organization.
 Here he stated that these individuals "may be deprived of property or injured by any means by any Scientologist without any discipline of the Scientologists.
 May be tricked, sued or lied to or destroyed".
-Following strong criticism, the Church formally ended Fair Game a month later, with Hubbard stating that he had never intended "to authorize illegal or harassment type acts against anyone."
-The Church's critics and some scholarly observers argue that its practices reflect that the policy remains in place.
-It is "widely asserted" by former Church members that Fair Game is still employed; Stacy Brooks, a former member of the Church's Office of Special Affairs, stated in court that "practices which were formerly called 'Fair Game' continue to be employed, although the term 'Fair Game' is no longer used."
+Following strong criticism, the organization said that it formally ended Fair Game a month later, with Hubbard stating that he had never intended "to authorize illegal or harassment type acts against anyone."
+Critics and some scholarly observers argue that its practices reflect that the policy remains in place.
+It is "widely asserted" by former members that Fair Game is still employed; Stacy Brooks, a former member of the internal Office of Special Affairs, stated in court that "practices which were formerly called 'Fair Game' continue to be employed, although the term 'Fair Game' is no longer used."

 Hubbard and his followers targeted many individuals as well as government officials and agencies, including a program of illegal infiltration of the IRS and other U.S. government agencies during the 1970s.
 They also conducted private investigations, character assassination and legal action against the organization's critics in the media.

-The Ethics system regulates member behavior, and Ethics officers are present in every Scientology organization.
-Ethics officers ensure "correct application of Scientology technology" and deal with "behavior adversely affecting a Scientology organization's performance", ranging from "Errors" and "Misdemeanors" to "Crimes" and "Suppressive Acts", as those terms defined by Scientology.
+The Scientology ethics and justice system regulates member behavior, and Ethics officers are present in every Scientology organization.
+Ethics officers ensure "correct application of Scientology technology" and deal with "behavior adversely affecting a Scientology organization's performance", ranging from "errors" and "misdemeanors" to "crimes" and "suppressive acts", as those terms defined by Scientology.